 Normalized percentage of group 1 in the selected population:

 Performing differential expression analysis on any given two clusters will help you to find out the genes that cause differences between 2 clusters and processes associated with them.
+You also can run DE analysis in Sub-cluster with the same steps with Main Cluster.
+(Refer Section 16_Sub-Clustering)

 You can run DE analysis on 2 clusters in the same annotation in the Composition panel